9910 Public Service Trainee- Human Resource Services

 • Creating a sustainable pipeline for mission-critical and leadership positions

 We are engaged in various projects that support the development and implementation of strategic workforce planning efforts.
-As a Workforce Planning Intern, you are regularly exposed to relevant decision makers within the SFPUC and are given unique opportunities to impact the organization through collaboration with teams spanning a wide-variety of occupations.
+As a Workforce Planning Associate, you are regularly exposed to relevant decision makers within the SFPUC and are given unique opportunities to impact the organization through collaboration with teams spanning a wide-variety of occupations.
 To learn more about working at the SFPUC, visit our career site at www.sfwater.org/careers.

-We are looking for interns who:
+We are looking for associates who:

 • Are highly organized, with great attention to detail while always keeping the larger picture in mind